Appeals for denial of reinstatement into a program

 Appeal Submission Procedures

-Appeals must be presented in writing to the Office of Student Affairs by 4:00PM on the 20th of every month.
-If the 20th day of the month falls on a weekend, appeals must be submitted by 12:00PM the following Monday.
+Appeals must be presented in writing to the Office of Student Affairs by 5:00PM on the 15th of every month.
+If the 15th day of the month falls on a weekend, appeals must be submitted by 12:00PM the following Monday.
 Appellants must provide a written statement outlining the reasons for their appeal as well as any evidence gathered to support their case.
-More specific appeal guidelines for apply for selected types of appeals.
-Appellants should consult the Assistant Dean for Student Affairs to request such guidelines at firstname.lastname@example.org.
+Please see below for more information

 Committee meetings are scheduled once a month during the calendar year to hear all appeals submitted for the month.
 Following is the format for committee meetings: